blb-maker/school-map_CDN/README.md

 # school-map_CDN
-jsDeliver CDN for our course group assignment
+jsDelivr CDN for our course group assignment